SuperDARNCanada/borealis/docs/source/failure_modes.rst

 ====================

 Certain failures of the Borealis system can be generally attributed to a short list of common issues.
+If your system fails and you are unsure why, it is a good idea to check the computer system logs for any clues.
+The log can be found at /var/log/messages on openSUSE, or /var/log/syslog on Ubuntu.
+Often there will be some indication within 10 seconds of when the radar stopped as to why it stopped.

+It is also possible to have the radar stop for no discernible reason, with nothing noteworthy in the system log files or the Borealis log files.
+This is not uncommon for SuperDARN Canada radars, and very rarely is a cause for concern.
+In our experience, once the radar is restarted the system usually performs as expected, and the total downtime for random system failures is typically quite low.

 N200 Power loss
 ---------------